oren00/oren00.github.io/_posts/2014-07-25-getting-started-secure-instant-messaging.md

 ##Registering a Username##
 ![jitsi](/public/images/blog/2014-07-25-jitsi_01.png "Jitsi")

-You'll need to register a XMPP(jabber) user name.
+You'll need to register a XMPP (jabber) user name.
 I prefer to have my name hosted with a company outside the US which will provide protection.
 Switzerland based [SwissJabber](http://www.swissjabber.ch) has you covered.
 With Jitsi open, go to Jitsi > Preferences > Accounts > Add or alternatively go to File > Add New Account.
 Select XMPP and select Create New XMPP Account.
-Fill the fields changing the server to 'swissjabber.ch' and click add.
+Fill in the fields changing the server field to 'swissjabber.ch' and click the add button.

 ##A Note on Privacy and Common Sense##
 I allow anyone to contact me.
 That doesn't mean I talk to anyone, It just means anyone who needs to can find me.
 I also share my fingerprint with everyone and you should too.
 I also verify with whom I am talking.
 I recommend verifying the fingerprint of new contacts with that person.
 I also don't try to hide who I am, just keep private what it is I am doing.